anvilgeorge/anti-scraping-tool/README.md

 **Please read**

 Substantive revisions since most recent release:
- - Jan 2, 2025 - see packet filtering near the bottom of the file
+ - Jan 2, 2025 - see packet filtering near the bottom of this file

 Tools to prevent web scraping